 Phthalate Exposure and Suggested Male Reproductive Development

-Recently, there has been a lot of public concern raised about exposure to some phthalates, based on reports of developmental effects in male infants born to mothers who were exposed during pregnancy.
-These reports from the research of Dr. Shanna Swan1 and others are quite controversial in the scientific community.
+There has been some concern raised about exposure to some phthalates, based on reports of developmental effects in male infants born to mothers who were exposed during pregnancy.
+These reports from the research of Dr. Shanna Swan* and others are quite controversial in the scientific community.
 The researchers originally published an article in 2005 suggesting that maternal exposure to certain phthalates resulted in a “subtle” difference in the genitalia of male infants.
 It is important to note that it is not clear that the physical effect described in this research is outside the normal differences in any group of infant boys, as there was no control group.

 Dr. Swan was among the authors of a commentary on this research in 2006 and she authored an additional article in 2008 that, in part, reanalyzed the data presented in the earlier publications.
 In 2009, Dr. Swan and her colleagues published a report suggesting reduced “male play behavior” in these same young boys.